tshiyamo-m/SD-Project/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Testing Commands
+**Backend Test Coverage: `npx jest --coverage`**
+Runs the Jest test suite for the backend and generates a coverage report.\
+This will show:

+- Which lines of code are covered by tests
+- Percentage coverage for statements, branches, functions, and lines
+- Uncovered lines that need test attention

+The coverage report will be generated in the `coverage` directory.

+**Frontend Tests: `npm run pages`**

+Runs the frontend test suite for page components.\
+This command is specifically configured to test React page components and their functionality.

 ## Learn More